 5 Most Unique Pubs in Amsterdam

-1) t’Arendsnest – If you only visit one pub in Amsterdam, this is the place for a quintessentially Dutch drinking experience.
+If you only have one day in Amsterdam, t’Arendsnest is the place for a quintessentially Dutch drinking experience.
 They offer the best selection of Dutch micro brews in all of Holland, and they also have a uniquely outstanding menu of jenevers (Dutch gins).
 All of this is housed in a typically Dutch bar on the beautiful Herengracht canal.

 Cafe Belgique is a hip pub for Belgian beers, though they have a smaller selection than In de Wildeman, offering about 30 choices.
 Though the pub is one of the smallest in Amsterdam, they strangely manage to squeeze in quality up and coming dj’s.
 Particularly in summer months, people spill into the small alley and the area permeates of weed.
 This is honestly pretty unusual for a good pub in Amsterdam.
 Very few tolerate marijuana smoking, even outside.
 We do think it’s funny that some choose to combine 9% beers with powerful weed.
 If you can find a seat here, like we occasionally did, it has one of the funkiest vibes of any Amsterdam pub.

-Our main issue is that it’s virtually impossible to find a seat and it doesn’t have so many distinguishing features.
-So frankly we believe it’s overrated.
-But if you happen to swing by on a late afternoon and find a seat, grab it, it’s one of the most popular places in town.
+Our main issue with Gollem is that it’s virtually impossible to find a seat and it doesn’t have so many distinguishing features.
+So we believe it’s a little overrated.
+But if you happen to swing by on a late afternoon and find a seat, grab it.
+Gollem is one of the most popular unique pubs in Amsterdam.